Agentic AI Trading: The Complete 2026 Guide

 /goalslash command formalizes "keep working toward this verifiable condition across turns".
 Before/goal, you had to roll your own loop and pray the model didn't self-terminate.
 See the Opus 4.8 test for what happens when a model self-terminates a heartbeat mid-trade. - Sub-agents got cheap.
 Models like GPT-5.4 mini can summarize websocket frames into clean JSON for $0.something per thousand tokens.
 That means the heartbeat loop is no longer dominated by token cost — full architecture in the heartbeat post.

 - The platforms opened up.
-Hyperliquid added equity, commodity, FX, and macro perps in 2025.
-Polymarket's 5-minute BTC market gave bots a high-cadence venue.
-Robinhood launched agentic stock + crypto trading in mid-2026.
+Hyperliquid exposes programmatic perp trading through its API docs, Polymarket's 5-minute BTC market gives bots a high-cadence venue, and Robinhood launched Agentic Trading through an MCP flow in 2026.
 The API surface a beginner can hit is now huge.

 Together: models that hold a loop, primitives that schedule the loop, sub-agents that make the loop cheap, and a wide surface of platforms to point it at.
 That's the stack.
 Each piece existed before; they only just composed.